 1 tab. chewable or 5-10 ml syrup (50-100 mg iron)

-* - due to the fact that low doses of iron are required for this group of patients, it is not recommended in these cases to prescribe the drug in the form of tablets or syrup.
+* - due to the fact that this group of patients requires low doses of iron, it is not recommended in these cases to prescribe the drug in the form of tablets or syrup.

-From the side digestive system: very rarely - a feeling of heaviness in the epigastric region, nausea, constipation, diarrhea.
-When taking the drug, staining of feces in dark color, which is due to the elimination of non-absorbed iron and has no clinical significance.
+From the outside digestive system: very rarely - a feeling of heaviness in the epigastric area, nausea, constipation, diarrhea.
+When taking the drug, stool is stained dark color, which is due to the excretion of unabsorbed iron and has no clinical significance.

-The reported side effects were generally mild and transient.
+The side effects reported were mostly mild and transient.

 Contraindications to the drug: